bioc/rifi/README.md

   250.645 | ... | 50.460   | 300  | 4500       | -      |
   200.541 | ... | 56.460   | 300  | 4500       | -      |

-Table 1.
+<sub>Table 1.
 Rifi input data table.
 The first n columns contain the relative intensity measurements, with the first column referring to timepoint zero, at or before the addition of rifampicin.
 The third to last column contains the unique ID that is identical for each replicate.
-The second to last column contains the position information and the last column hold the information for the strand (“+”,”-“).
+The second to last column contains the position information and the last column hold the information for the strand (“+”,”-“).</sub>

 ## Parameters